Ice hockey equipment: Goaltending equipment

+Companies and brands

+Extant companies that have produced hockey equipment but no longer do include Nike, Reebok, and Lange.

 Facemask controversy

 Youth and college hockey players are required to wear a mask made from metal wire or transparent plastic attached to their helmet that protects their face during play.
 Professional and adult players may instead wear a visor that protects only their eyes, or no mask at all; however, some provincial and state legislation require full facial protection at all non-professional levels.
 Rules regarding visors and face masks are mildly controversial at professional levels.
 Some players feel that they interfere with their vision or breathing, or encourage carrying of the stick up high in a reckless manner, while others believe that they are a necessary safety precaution.

 In fact, the adoption of safety equipment has been a gradual one at the North American professional level, where even helmets were not mandatory until the 1980s.
 The famous goalie, Jacques Plante, had to suffer an easy blow to the face with a flying puck in 1959 before he could persuade his coach to allow him to wear a protective goalie mask in play.